dunstall/wombat/README.md

 This was started in Rust - though currently porting to C++ due to Rust being to restrictive (especially around not being able to use UNIX C functions like epoll and sendfile).

+## Partition
+The log is partitioned with each node assigned is assigned N partitions.

+TODO decide on how to coordinate (P2P or a master).
+TODO use ZK for persistent state

 ## Replication
+Each partition is owned by a node are replicated on a further M nodes.

+### On Rebalance
+When a node becomes a replica for a partition it must request the log for this partition.
+Each log is split into multiple segments (128MB) so use sendfile to transfer segments.

+### On Write
+Each write is configured with a consistency requirement for the number of nodes to write to (so the client can use async or a quorum).
+All writes are routed to the owner of the partition (as conflicts would be difficult as the log is append only).

+* 1 Write the data to the local log on the partition
+* 2 Identify the replica nodes
+* 3 Route the request to these nodes and wait for N responses (where N is the number of configured nodes)
+* 4 On timeout return an error to the client (maybe start with only allowing async)

+### On Read
+Reads should always be routed to replicas (the client should cache this info and know to route reads to replicas).
+If the

+ This owner first appends to its local log - then

 The log on each node is split into multiple segments (128MB?) so should be able to use sendfile to just transfer whole segments concurrently when a new node starts up.